The Magic of Synchronicity

 That feather — those feathers — weren’t decorations of the earth.
 They were medicine.
 They turned grief into a doorway.
 They invited me to stop trying to survive it and instead let it initiate me.

 They showed me that magic isn’t found in the mountaintop moment.
 It’s in the stillness, the symbol, the breath between things.
-It's in the way something sacred keeps calling, if only we quiet the mind long enough to hear.
+It's in the way something sacred keeps calling you, if only we quiet the mind long enough to hear.

 This is where SoulFuelled Medicine Music began.
 Not as a business.
 Not as a brand.
 But as a deep inner remembering.
 A transmission that started with a feather.🪶